what does a rain gauge measure

 3. **Switch Activation:**

-Every time a bucket tips, it activates an internal switch (e.g., reed switch), registering the event as a set amount of rainfall.
-Each tip represents an exact quantity of precipitation.
+Every period of time a bucket tips, it turns on an internal switch, like a reed switch.
+This notes the event as a certain amount of rainfall.
+Each tip shows a certain amount of rain.

 4. **Calibration for Accuracy:**